tkucic/modbusXml/README.md

 ### Automatic refresh of the data

 Based on the configured registers it will automatically refresh the data and display the register values in the GUI.
-Cycle time can be modified in the "GUI.py" file at the bottom.
 Register information available:

-Type - Coil, Discrete input, Input register, Holding register Register - Actual register being read 0-65535
+- Type - Coil, Discrete input, Input register, Holding register

+- Register - Actual register being read 0-65535

-Value - unsigned integer value of the register Description - Optional register description read from the xml file
+- Value - unsigned integer value of the register

+- Description - Optional register description read from the xml file

 For integer registers like input register and holding register, if the user double clicks on the register line, it will expand to show the 16 bits.
 This can be used for testing the packed integers.